getpelican/pelican/docs/install.rst

 Installing Pelican
 ##################

-Pelican currently runs best on Python 2.7.x and 3.5+; earlier versions of Python are not supported.
+Pelican currently runs best on 3.6+; earlier versions of Python are not supported.

 You can install Pelican via several different methods.
 The simplest is via `pip <https://pip.pypa.io/en/stable/>`_::